 For decades, corsetry will be an important line of business.

-After his years of learning and traveling, Moritz, at the age of 25, takes on the responsibility to guide the company through hard times.
+After his years of learning and travelling, Moritz, at the age of 25, takes on the responsibility to guide the company through hard times.
 He is an exemplary employer and also active in public offices, e. g. as a commercial judge.
 With his soft and melodious baritone, he also has close ties with the Musikkollegium Winterthur, a Swiss symphony orchestra, for all his life.